stevenwilkin/cv/README.md

 * contracted to deliver application development in a touch-screen mobile Linux environment
-* developed GUI applications with JavaScript running on the SpiderMonkey interpreter under custom middleware
+* developed GUI applications with JavaScript running on the SpiderMonkey interpreter
-* exposed systems-level functionality with plugins developed in C, facilitated persistance with SQLite
+* exposed systems-level functionality with C plugins, facilitated persistance with SQLite
-* participated in Scrum project management with daily standups, 2-week sprints, demos and retrospectives
+* participated in Scrum project management with standups, sprints, demos & retrospectives
 * developed against quality control (HP Quality Center) and bug tracking systems (Bugzilla)